 You ask yourself: What else can I do at the Riviera Maya?

 What about a little bit of culture then?
-Why not visiting one or more of the famous Maya Sites.
+Why not visit one or more of the famous Maya Sites.
 I promise you, visiting these places is worthwhile.
 This post is about those of the big sites that you can reach easily with a day trip or less.

 The ancient Maya – a lost civilization

 When the Spanish “Conquistadores” arrived in Yucatan 500 years ago, the Maya culture had already existed for more than 2000 years.
 However, they only found remnants of the once-flowering Maya civilization.
-Long before the arrival of the Spaniards, the decline had begun, and numerous ancient Mayan cities with gigantic pyramids and magnificent temples had already been lost in the jungle forest, covered by plants, when the conquerers arrived.
-These Maya cities were scattered all over the peninsula, but some of them were very close to the carribean coast.
+Long before the arrival of the Spaniards, the decline had begun, and numerous ancient Mayan cities with gigantic pyramids and magnificent temples had already been lost in the jungle forest, covered by plants, when the conquerors arrived.
+These Maya cities were scattered all over the peninsula, but some of them were very close to the Carribean coast.

 The east coast of the Yucatan Peninsula stretches for nearly 2000 km from north to south along the Caribbean coast of Mexico and Belize.
-From the island of Holbox in the north, along the tourist centers of Cancun, Playa del Carmen and Tulum, the coastline is called Riviera Maya.
-In less than 30 years, the landscape has been transformed from an almost uninhabited coastal landscape with small fisher villages into a booming tourist region with mega-cities, airports and hotels.
+From the island of Holbox in the north, along with the tourist centers of Cancun, Playa del Carmen and Tulum, the coastline is called Riviera Maya.
+In less than 30 years, the landscape has been transformed from an almost uninhabited coastal landscape with small fisher villages into a booming tourist region with mega-cities, airports, and hotels.
 Each year the area is visited by thousands of tourists from all over the world who spend their holidays there.

 Day trips into America’s past – the Maya sites

-Apart from the picturesque beaches and the warm waters of the Caribbean, there a many more entertaining possibilities to spend your holiday time.
+Apart from the picturesque beaches and the warm waters of the Caribbean, there are many more entertaining possibilities to spend your holiday time.
 Diving and snorkeling in the Caribbean Sea, swimming and diving trips, freshwater-filled cenotes, living at or just visiting stately haciendas and colonial cities and, of course, numerous restaurants with the local cuisine, offer a change of scenery.
 But these are not the only ways to bring variety into your holidays.
-After all, you are in an area where probably the most advanced stone age culture, the Maya, left their magnificant structures, art, temples and pyramids.
+After all, you are in an area where probably the most advanced stone age culture, the Maya, left their magnificent structures, art, temples and pyramids.
 Some of these Maya settlements are now open for Tourists and offer the possibility for a day trip.